 4. Buy a good cookbook!
 Sometimes I have things that really take off in my garden.
 This doesn’t happen often but when it does I am left with an abundance of produce that I have no idea what to do with.
 Eggplant grows incredibly well in my yard for some reason and I am the only one in my house who actually likes it!
 I have made Eggplant Parmesan and roasted it in the oven and grilled it with an assortment of herbs.
 They still don’t like it!
 So, tomorrow I will be making Baba ghanoush, a Middle Eastern dip that is made with eggplant along with garlic, onions, and an assortment of other flavorful ingredients.
 They probably won’t like that either but I am running out of ways to serve eggplant.
 If you have any suggestions, I would love to hear them!

 5. Don’t give up!
 This is one of the most important gardening tips I can give you.
 Keep trying every single year!
 Learn from your mistakes, keep a journal, talk to other gardeners in your area and do your research.
-This year I am trying sweet potatoes for the first time because I live in the south and they are supposed to thrive in the Georgia clay.
+This year I am trying sweet potatoes for the first time because I live in the south and they are supposed to thrive in the Georgia clay (they go great in my sweet potato pancakes with cinnamon honey butter!).
 Since they are underground I just keep praying that come August I will actually have sweet potatoes to harvest!
 I certainly have plenty of vines, there better be SOMETHING growing under the soil!
 Rotate your beds, try different types of garden soils and supplements and if you don’t have luck with seed, head to the nursery and start with plants instead.
 Every year you will learn something that will help you be a more successful gardener next year.
 Or, you will lose your tomato plants to a particularly annoying chipmunk like I did and swear you will never pick up a hoe again.
 But you will.
 Because gardening is addictive and there is nothing quite as sweet as a cucumber that you grew from seed all by yourself!

 Do you have any gardening tips you would like to share?